bluez-sh/gsoc-2019-log/log.md

 I am going on a vacation for 6 days the day after tomorrow.
 So might not be able to write much or everyday on logs, but I'll still be working, just fewer hours whenever I can.

+### June 16: Sunday

+Debugging is damn frustrating, but gdb makes it a lot easier with tonnes of awesome features it provides.
+Easily finding seg faults, inspecting variables, conditional breakpoints, and what not.
+Getting comfortable with gdb has always come in handy for me.

+Anyway, so I found the seg fault, it was what I thought it was.
+Fixed it, other errors started to appear though.
+After some investigation I found all the offsets are shifted.
+Somewhere there is a bad piece of code that does that, or maybe absence of some code.
+Still couldn't find where it went wrong...